 Swansea is a mystery.

 Swansea is much, much more than its PR failures.
 I can cycle along the sea front to the Mumbles, then walk on to Limeslade Bay.
 I can drive to Oxwich and walk to Port Eynon along one of the UK’s most beautiful stretches of coast line.
-But I can also walk the local streets and observe litter and discarded furniture, or walk further afield to areas where housing is over-crowded and local services, such as recycling and refuse disposal, struggle to keep up with demand.
+Those are the bits that most visitors to the area do not see.

 Or I can walk the streets around the town centre and observe huge quantities of litter and discarded furniture, and these are the parts that visitors to the town will see.
 No one I know throws litter down.
 I don’t throw litter down.
 No one I know does anything about clearing it up.
 I don’t do anything about clearing it up.

 This is a collective failure – no one owns it – and that, as the fairy story explains, makes it difficult to solve.

 Once upon a time, there were four people: Everybody, Somebody, Anybody and Nobody.
 There was an important job to be done and Everybody was sure that Somebody would do it.
 Anybody could have done it, but Nobody did it.
 Somebody got angry about that, because it was Everybody’s job.
 Everybody thought Anybody could do it, but Nobody realized that Everybody wouldn’t do it.
 It ended up that Everybody blamed Somebody when Nobody did what Anybody could have.

 Councils will do what they are legally mandated to do and what they they have the revenue to pay for.
 Bin lorries will travel their designated daily routes and recycling centres will accept some (but, frustratingly, not all) waste, and there it ends.
 Areas blighted by tipping will not be cleared.